-COVID-19 early years settings update in Dorset
+COVID-19 schools, special schools, early years settings and colleges update in Dorset

-Find information about planning for early years settings for the autumn term.
+Find COVID-19 information about early years settings.

 COVID-19 school transport updates